BHUTUU/plotDwg/README.md

 5. Select desired paper size from the dropdown (A0-A4)
 6. Choose orientation (Portrait/Landscape)
 7. Select output folder for the PDF files
+8. Check whether you want to plot with lineweights or not
+9. Check whether you want to scale the lineweights as per scale or not
+10. You may add any lisp expression to be run before or after the plot command, for example: (COMMAND "-XREF" "R" "*") to reload all the xrefs before plot.
-8. Click Plot to begin the process
+11. Click Plot to begin the process

 ## Development